EfresBR/G4iMGrinder/README.md

 # **G4-iM Grinder**
 G4-iM Grinder is a fast, robust and highly adaptable algorithm.
 It is capable of locating, identifying, qualifying and quantifying DNA and RNA potential quadruplex structures, such as G-quadruplex, i-Motifs and their higher order versions.

 Read the open-access paper on the algorithm: [G4-iM Grinder: when size and frequency matter.
-G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://academic.oup.com/nargab/article/2/1/lqz005/5576141)
+G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://bit.ly/3j2UUjC)

-Soon to be published: "Exploring G and C-quadruplex structures as potential targets against the severe acute respiratory syndrome coronavirus 2".
-Preprint version soon to be linked.
-Results can be found in the result section.
+Soon to be published: [Exploring G and C-quadruplex structures as potential targets against the severe acute respiratory syndrome coronavirus 2](https://bit.ly/3j1jFMP) (Preprint version).

+The Results of both manuscripts can be found in the result section.

 <img src="images/Abstract.png" align="middle" height="500" />

 Please report in the issue section if you find bugs, problems or wish to see some features added.

 ###       **G4-iM Grinder's Updates & News**
-G4-iM Grinder latest version: 1.6.0 (08-2020).
+G4-iM Grinder latest version: 1.6.01 (08-2020).
 <details>
 Changes:

-For Version 1.6.00:
+For Version 1.6.01:

 1. Changed `GiGList.Analysis` to accept vectors instead of just single numerals in its parameters.
 Changed also the results returned, with better summaries of the G4-iM Grinder function.
 2. Changed the concept of DNA and RNA sequences in the `G4-iM Grinder` main function and other related functions to be more efficient.